neo4j-examples/neo4j-movies-template/README.md

 * Navigate to the `api` and `web` folders and install dependencies running  `npm install` in each.
 * Navigate to the `web` folder and run `node app.js`
 * Take a look at `http://localhost:5000/`
-* If you see some awesome movies there, success! :D
+* If you see some awesome movies there, success! :D (If not, don't worry, we'll set up our local server in the next steps)

 ## Setting up Neo4j